 Black History Resources

-This guide is designed to get you started discovering and researching Black history.
+This guide is designed to get you started discovering and researching Black History.
 UAPL’s Research Librarians have compiled recommended websites, books, digital resources, databases, and more, that are reliable and authoritative resources for learning about the Black experience in the United States.

-For assistance using these, or any of the UAPL’s other resources, please contact the Research Department at 614-486-3342, or email us at reference@ualibrary.org.
+For assistance using these, or any of the UAPL’s other resources, please contact the Research Department at 614-486-3342, or email us at [email protected].

-In addition to African American Heritage, the UAPL also provides access to additional genealogy resources, including Ancestry Library Edition (in-library use only), Fold3 (military records), and Heritage Quest OnlineClick here to see the full list of genealogy subscriptions.
+In addition to African American Heritage, the UAPL also provides access to additional genealogy resources, including Ancestry Library Edition (in-library use only), Fold3 (military records), and Heritage Quest Online.
+Click here to see the full list of genealogy subscriptions.

 Gale Literature – African American literature is an important part of understanding Black history and experience.
 Explore this database for literary analysis of classic and contemporary Black literature, as well as biographies of prominent Black authors.

-The UAPL reference book collection, available for use in the Research Department of the Tremont Branch Library, includes a variety of titles covering Black history and biography, as seen below.
+The UAPL reference book collection, available for use in the Research Department of the Tremont Road Branch Library, includes a variety of titles covering Black history and biography, as seen below.
 Click on the links to go to the UAPL catalog entry to find out more about each title.

 Biography